IBM/telco-network-cloud-drivers/content/reference/lm-api/api-definition/topology/catalog-api.md

 # Get Descriptor by Name

-Returns an existing descriptor from LM.
+Returns an existing descriptor from TNCO.

 ## Request